rspamd/rspamd/downloads.md

 Please note that `CentOS` rpm packages **requires** [EPEL](https://fedoraproject.org/wiki/EPEL) to be installed in your system as many dependencies are missing from the base CentOS repositories.
 You can learn how to install EPEL from their site: <https://fedoraproject.org/wiki/EPEL>.
 `Fedora` packages do not require EPEL or any other third-party repository.

 To install rspamd repo, please download the corresponding repository file and the signing key (both repo and all packages are signed with my GPG key).
-You could use the following commands to install rspamd RPM repository:
+You could use the following commands to install rspamd <a class="undecor" href="#stableSys1">stable<sup>1</sup></a> RPM repository:

     wget -O /etc/yum.repos.d/rspamd.repo http://rspamd.com/rpm-stable/${YOUR_DISTRO}/rspamd.repo
     rpm --import http://rspamd.com/rpm-stable/gpg.key